 There are plenty of haunted places in the American Southwest, including ghost towns, creepy houses, and themed attractions.
 The Phoenix metro area is a particularly awesome place to be during Halloween season if you enjoy fun frights and festive parties.
 But there are also lots of other places around the state to get spooked and embrace the haunted spirit of the season too.
-Here are eight of the best haunted houses in Arizona to help you celebrate Halloween this year.
+Here are some of the best haunted houses in Arizona to help you celebrate Halloween this year.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 The Crypt is one of the longest-running scary events in Arizona and always a great one to kick off your Halloween season.
 This is a funerary-themed show with grim reapers, ghouls, coffins, and many more creepy sights.
 The Crypt is part of a double attraction that also includes the Asylum, a place where a mad doctor turns inmates into killers.
 There’s also the Chaos Maze here if you’re brave and skilled enough to find your way out.
 All attractions are located at US 60 and Alma School, next to Fiesta Mall.